Ediser-mEDRA/ARDI-service/README.md

          Aladdin:OpenSesame, or QWxhZGRpbjpPcGVuU2VzYW1l.
 Then the Authorization header will appear as:
          Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l

-   + Request body: valid DRS (Digital Rightsholder Statement) (application/xml) according to a subset of the LCC DRS schema.
+   + Request body: valid DRS (Digital Rightsholder Statement) (application/xml) according to the LCC DRS schema.
+In order to allow the deposit of simple statement, the ARDI registration format contains a subset of group of elements taken from the DRS schema.
+In mEDRA application, we have decided to simplify the structure of a Right, starting from two basic use cases:
+     * an (self-published) author wishing to declare his/her copyright ownership on a content
+     * a publisher wishing to indicate some basic copyright info and licence info (especially related to Open Access) on a content
+     Thus in mEDRA application a DRS is described by the following [link](https://ardi-dev.medra.org/ardi-ra/schema/drs/1.0/medra-drs.xsd):

         application xml
         ---------------
         Look for the xml sample [here](https://github.com/Ediser/ARDI-service/blob/master/sample-drs-xml.md)